Thursday, 5th December 2024

 * * *

-I was invited to try civet coffee in the middle-class home of Mai Van Kien, in the town of Buon Ma Thuot in the Cemtral Highlands of Vietnam.
+I was invited to try civet coffee in the middle-class home of Mai Van Kien, in the town of Buon Ma Thuot in the Central Highlands of Vietnam.
 Kien, a coffee trader and farmer, is one of the happiest and most vigorous 80-year-olds I’ve met.
 “This will taste great,” he suggested pouring hot water into the ubiquitous Vietnamese coffee filter device that has been likened to a “top-hat” and technically described as a “tin coffee thingy.”

 Some large Vietnamese coffee factories go beyond flavoring and have become civet coffee alchemists.
-Huge Vietnamese coffee company Trung Nguyen manufactures an artificially-enhanced brew which they describe as “produced by an enzyme treatment process that mimics the changes produced in the coffee beans by the civet and which releases a whole spectrum of flavors that normally lie dormant.”
+Market-leading Vietnamese coffee company Trung Nguyen manufactures an artificial brew which they describe as “produced by an enzyme treatment process that mimics the changes produced in the coffee beans by the civet and which releases a whole spectrum of flavors that normally lie dormant.”
 Their “weasel-enzyme” technique is secret and has the benefit, Ma Son Tung, the company’s market development manager notes, “of not requiring any involvement from the animals.”

 * * *